Skip to main content

 • Identify key concepts relating to the criminal justice, legal and penal systems.

-• Thoroughly understand the nature, roles, and obligations of contemporary agencies of the criminal justice, legal and penal systems.
+• Thoroughly understand the nature, roles, and obligations of contemporary agencies of the criminal justice, legal and penal systems, and be able to apply key criminal justice models.

 Assessment method